Wright Patterson AFB Retirement & Farewell Gifts

 Cedarville University remains a small independent Baptist school in southwest Ohio.
 Founded in 1887 it keeps the grounds in immaculate condition between various sculptures and architectural features on campus.
 In this summer image, blue skies and cumulus clouds hang over the campus gardens, fountains, and walkways.

-Turning Points is a 26 feet wide aluminum sculpture created by David Black.
+Turning Points is a 26-foot-wide aluminum sculpture created by David Black.
 From its placement in University Hall Plaza in 1998, the whimsical sculpture is the most photographed item on campus.
-Students also refer to the work as BART, for Big Artsy Red Thing, and campus tours often share it represents the various changing paths a student encounter in their college careers.
+Students also refer to the work as BART, for Big Artsy Red Thing, and campus tours often share it represents the various changing paths a student encounters in their college careers.
 On this spring day, the blue azure skies contrasted nicely with the bright red sculpture.

 Built in 1883, Wittenberg University’s Recitation Hall in Springfield, Ohio, is the second oldest building on campus.
 Outgrowing its original building, Myers Halls, the college attempted to build its second hall, but had to stop mid-construction as it ran out of funds.
 Thanks to donations from Springfield residents, Recitation Hall was completed a few months later, ensuring its continued prosperity.
 The building houses the university administration offices to include the president’s office.
 Today, the students nickname the building “Reci” which features a Victorian structure using both Romanesque and High Gothic architectural elements.